decred/dcrdex/dex/testing/dcrdex/README.md

 ## Harness control

-To quit the harness, use ctrl+c to stop the running dcrdex instance and then `tmux kill-session` to exit the harness.
+To quit the harness, run `~/dextest/dcrdex/quit` from any terminal/tmux window, or from within the tmux window, use ctrl+c to stop the running dcrdex instance and then `tmux kill-session` (or `exit`) to exit the harness.

 ## Dev Stuff